jonathaneunice/d3x/README.md

 Is that extra overhead important?
 In many cases, no. Not at all.

 Extended parsing may take longer, but the times will be measured in microseconds either way.
-Attribute parising will often not be on any performance critical path.
+Attribute parsing will often not be on any performance critical path.
 In odd cases where it is, feel free to start with extended d3x style definitions, then replace those with the native setting methods over time as your program moves through the optimization phase.
 While we believe extended parsing suitably performant for most visualization apps, we're perfectly happy if you only use the extended forms as an accelerator for initial development and prototyping.

+### Other Functions

+Shortening attribute setting neatens a program, but will generally shave only 5-10% off the source code length.
+Other simplifications are needed to markedly improve a d3 program's operation.
+Over time d3x features for managing geometry, text, and other aspects will be added.